dready92/PHP-on-Couch/doc/couch_client-database.md

     $client = new CouchClient("http://couchAdmin:secret@my.server.com:5984/","mydb");

-You can also tell couchClient to use cookie based authentification, by passing an additional flag "cookie_auth" set to TRUE in the options array, as the third parameter of the couchClient constructor.
+You can also tell couchClient to use cookie based authentification, by passing an additional flag "cookie_auth" set to true in the options array, as the third parameter of the couchClient constructor.

 Example : as the previous one, but using cookie based authentification

-    $client = new CouchClient("http://couchAdmin:secret@my.server.com:5984/","mydb", array("cookie_auth"=>TRUE) );
+    $client = new CouchClient("http://couchAdmin:secret@my.server.com:5984/","mydb", array("cookie_auth"=>true) );

 You can also manually set the session cookie.